EarthScope/emc-tools/README.md

        Note: Familiarize yourself with the "GeoCSV format" at: http://geows.ds.iris.edu/documents/GeoCSV.pdf

+      Note: The following steps are for converting 3D models.
+For 2D models use the corresponding scripts but note that in 2D domain, each point is defined by a set of (latitude,longitude) values.
+            Your data must be sorted in the same order (latitude column first and then the longitude column).

      - download the "SAW642ANB_kmps.csv" from the samples folder and inspect it.
 The file has three parts:
           * metadata header - starts at the beginning of the file with each line starting with a "#"